amal-kishore/TBExciton90/CONTRIBUTING.md

 # Contributing to TBExciton90

-We love your input!
-We want to make contributing to TBExciton90 as easy and transparent as possible, whether it's:
+Contributions to TBExciton90 are welcome.
+You can contribute by:

-- Reporting a bug
+- Reporting bugs
-- Discussing the current state of the code
+- Discussing code improvements
-- Submitting a fix
+- Submitting fixes
 - Proposing new features
-- Becoming a maintainer
+- Helping with maintenance

 ## Development Process